fstamour/breeze/README.md

 	(ql:quickload 'breeze)
 	(br:selftest)

-Or from the command line, with nix:
+Or from the command line:

-	./doc.nix
+	./scripts/test.sh

 ### How to generate the documentation